Communication Endpoints – Predictions for 2019

 What can we expect to see in the UC endpoints market this year?

-2019 looks as though it’s going to be another crucial year for the communication industry.
+2019 looks as though it’s going to be another crucial year for the VoIP phone market.

 From every angle, new technology is stepping further into the spotlight, introducing employees and business leaders alike to a workplace, unlike anything we’ve seen before.
 5G is opening the door for a new brand of mobility, while VR and AR deliver new possibilities for immersive interactions that overcome geographical borders.
 Even our headsets are more intelligent today than they’ve ever been.